SovanCSE/DSA_STOCKS/README.md

   3. Find first duplicate in array of elements
   4. Find first and last position of an element in array
   5. Find two sorted list in ascending order
+  6. Return indices of two sum up to the specific target value
+  7. Find the maximum rectangular area(width * height) to contain the most of the water without overflow